HaasStefan/nxdb/README.md

 ```

 This will enter interactive mode, where you can write queries in the terminal and get the results there, until you end the session.

+> Note, there are no automatic DB updates when the project graph changes, as building the DB with custom fields could be quite expensive depending on the size of the repo.
+Therefore, you have to manually update the database, whenever you want to query the database.
+For this, run `nxdb build`.
+This might seem weird, coming from a traditional database, but NxDB is thrown away completely and replaced with new data.

 # Queries